nithishkumarki/FitnessTracker/README.md

-I make a console based applicatioin within one hour of the allocated time in a competition.
+I made a console based applicatioin within one hour of the allocated time in a competition.